Directing

 URINETOWN: THE MUSICAL (2016)

-Returning to my alma mater youth theatre as an alum, I was given the opportunity to re-imagine Urinetown for their summer program.
-Highlighting the Orwellian leanings of the musical, the brutalist aesthetic helped the show serve as a cautionary tale about polarity of opinion – the notion that it is just as dangerous to believe yourself to be entirely in the right as it is to believe your enemy to be entirely in the wrong.
+My first project directed for Studio East, this staging emphasized the Orwellian setting of the musical.
+The brutalist aesthetic served as a cautionary tale about polarity of opinion, that it can be just as dangerous to believe yourself to be entirely in the right as it is to believe your enemy to be entirely in the wrong.

 COMPANY: STUDIO EAST – KIRKLAND, WA